matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 </label>
 ```

-Now you know what an `idref` is!
-In HTML there are many other places where you can use `idref`s to create explicit relationships between elements, many of which are ARIA attributes that help with accessibility and with describing more complex relationships than HTML can express.
-We'll get to those in a bit, because there's more to be said about `idrefs` themselves.
+Now you know what an `IDREF` is!
+In HTML there are many other places where you can use `IDREF`s to create explicit relationships between elements, many of which are ARIA attributes that help with accessibility and with describing more complex relationships than HTML can express.
+We'll get to those in a bit, because there's more to be said about `IDREF`s themselves.

 ## IDs need to be unique

 In a well-structured HTML document, each `id` is only used once.
-This is important for `idref`s to work properly, since the browser or assistive technology needs to be able to find the single right element when following an `idref`.
+This is important for `IDREF`s to work properly, since the browser or assistive technology needs to be able to find the single right element when following an `IDREF`.
 If there are multiple elements with the same `id`, this can lead to unexpected behavior.

 Making sure IDs are unique can be tricky: you might have multiple forms on a page that reuse the same naming, or another repeated structure that requires ARIA attributes.
 When that happens, consider a programmatic way to generate unique IDs, for example by prefixing them with the component name.

 ## IDs need to exist

-This might seem obvious, but the majority of issues that occur around `idrefs` is that the referenced ID simply doesn't exist in the document.
-This can happen when you make a typo in the `id` or `idref`, or when you remove an element but forget to update the references to it.
+This might seem obvious, but the majority of issues that occur around `IDREF`s is that the referenced ID simply doesn't exist in the document.
+This can happen when you make a typo in the `id` or `IDREF`, or when you remove an element but forget to update the references to it.

 Linters and validators can help catch these issues, as can browser developer tools that highlight broken references.
-In Polypane, for example, broken `idref`s are [highlighted in the Element panel](https://polypane.app/docs/elements-panel/#idrefs), making it easy to spot and fix them.
+In Polypane, for example, broken `IDREF`s are [highlighted in the Element panel](https://polypane.app/docs/elements-panel/#idrefs), making it easy to spot and fix them.

 ![Polypane's Element panel highlighting a broken for attribute](/images/advent2025/idrefs/idrefs.png)